-CATEGORIES Action, New Releases, Box Office, Movie News, UK Box Office, New Releases, Cinematical, UK Box Office
+CATEGORIES Action, New Releases, Box Office, Movies, UK Box Office, New Releases, Cinematical, UK Box Office

 I'd like to hear from a few of the people who contributed to Fast & Furious's staggering $71 million gross over the weekend.
 Why did you go?
 What were you expecting, and did you get it?